 The ADOT Research Center is part of the ADOT Multimodal Planning Division (MPD).
-Organization charts for ADOT and MPD are available to ADOT staff on the ADOT intranet (ADOTNet).
-An organization chart for the Research Center is included in the Appendix.
+An agency-wide organization chart is available on the ADOT website, and another organization chart specific to the Research Center is included in the Appendix.

-Research Center staff are subject to State of Arizona, ADOT, MPD, and Research Center policies and practices, as well as to federal regulations that guide the use of SPR funds.
-ADOT policies are available on ADOTNet.
-MPD practices are established informally through the MPD director.
-The responsibilities of Research Center personnel are described here.
+Research Center staff are subject to State of Arizona, ADOT, MPD, and Research Center policies and practices, as well as to federal regulations that guide the use of SPR-B funds.
+MPD practices are established informally through the MPD Director.
+The responsibilities of the Research Center staff are described here.

-Working title: Research Center Manager
+Working title: Research Center Lead (Manager)

-Official position title: Administrative Services Administrator
+Official position title: Transportation Engineer Manager